-Deferred income tax is recognised on temporary differences arising dividends are approved by the Company's shareholders.
-Proposed between the tax bases of assets and liabilities and their carrying dividends are shown as a separate component of equity until amounts in the consolidated financial statements.
-However, approved. deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill; deferred income tax is not accounted for if (x) Provisions it arises from initial recognition of an asset or liability in a transaction Provisions are recognized when: the Group has a present legal or other than a business combination that at the time of the transaction constructive obligation as a result of past events; it is probable that affects neither accounting nor taxable profit or loss.
-Deferred income an outflow of resources will be required to settle the obligation; tax is determined using tax rates (and laws) that have been enacted and the amount has been reliably estimated.
-Provisions are not or substantively enacted by the balance sheet date and are expected recognised for future operating losses. to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.
+Deferred income tax is recognised on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
+However, deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill; deferred income tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit or loss.
+Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the balance sheet date and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.

-Deferred income tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which money and the risks specific to the obligation.
-The increase in the the temporary differences can be utilised.
-Deferred income tax assets are recognised on deductible temporary differences arising from investments in subsidiaries and associates only to the extent (v) Comparatives that it is probable the temporary difference will reverse in the future Where necessary, comparatives have been adjusted to conform to and there is sufficient taxable profit available against which the changes in presentation in the current year. temporary difference can be utilised.
+Deferred income tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised.
+Deferred income tax assets are recognised on deductible temporary differences arising from investments in subsidiaries and associates only to the extent that it is probable the temporary difference will reverse in the future and there is sufficient taxable profit available against which the temporary difference can be utilised.